deepdoctection/deepdoctection/README.md

 Windows is not supported.

 You can run on PyTorch with a CPU only.
 For Tensorflow a GPU is required.

-**deep**doctection uses [**Tensorpack**](https://github.com/tensorpack) as training framework as well as its vision models for layout analysis.
-For PyTorch, [**Detectron2**](https://github.com/facebookresearch/detectron2) is used.

-Besides these models, **deepdoctection** has wrappers available to use models for inference in pipelines from different libraries.

 ### Other